claresays/google-homepage/README.md

+By the end of this project, I should be able to do the following :

 Two ways to move a div around on the page
 Stick a div onto the bottom or top of the page Identify the background color of an existing webpage